Sangolli Rayanna: Early life

-Sangolli Rayanna was born on 15 August 1798 in Sangolli, Belgavi district.
+Sangolli Rayanna was born on 15 August 1798 kuruba-dhangar caste in Sangolli, Belgavi district.
 At some point in his life, he enlisted in the military of the Kingdom of Kittur, rising to the position of a senior commander.
 In 1824, Kittur Chennamma, the ruler of Kittur, rose in rebellion against Company rule in India in response to the British East India Company's (EIC) Doctrine of Lapse.
 Rayanna fought in the rebellion and was arrested by the British forces, who eventually released him.

 Freedom Fight and death

 Incensed by the East India Company's confiscation of the majority of his lands (as punishment for participating in the 1824 rebellion) and heavy taxation of the remainder, Rayanna continued to oppose British domination in the region, planning to install Shivalingappa, the son of Chennamma, as the new ruler of Kittur.
 Lacking the resources to raise a regular army, he recruited men from among the local peasantry, who were similarly incensed by the EIC, and started an insurgency against the British in 1829.
 His insurgents targeted EIC administrative buildings, British forces and local treasuries, all the while constantly remaining on the move so as to avoid being attacked by a larger enemy force.
 Rayanna used taxes gained from local landlords and the loot gained from plundering treasuries to fund his insurgency.
 He was assisted by Siddi leader Gajaveera during his insurgency.

 In April 1830, Rayanna was captured alongside Shivalingappa by the British, who tried him in a court of law and sentenced him to death.
 On 26 January 1831, at the age of thirty-three, he was executed by hanging by the British authorities from a banyan tree near the village of Nandagad.
 After his death, he was buried near Nandagad.
 A close associate of Rayanna, Sangolli Bichugatti Channabasappa, planted a banyan sapling on his grave, which remains there to this day; a stambha was also installed near his grave.
-The government of Karnataka has named a school, a rock garden and a museum after Rayanna.
+The Government of Karnataka has named a school, a rock garden, a museum and the major Railway Station at Karnataka's capital, Bengaluru, after Rayanna.